zertico/apidoc/source/index.md

 Not implemented
 ```

-The admin can visualize all Providers products accessing the route described below.
+The admin can visualize all providers products by accessing the route described below.

 route: *`GET "/api/v1/admin/catalog-products"`*

-# Admin - Shop Catalog Provider Product Attribute
+# Admin Shop Catalog Provider Product Attribute

 When logged in, the admin can access information about the catalog, it allows him to list your products attributes.